 - Are they migrating from Riverside or farther west and coming east for more affordable homes?
 If so then maybe placing ads in those areas will help.

 - Where are they searching?
 I’ve found a lot of people searching on Craigslist and Facebook.
-Are they searching on the MLS?
+Are they looking on the MLS?
 If so, you might want to consider paying a flat MLS fee to get your ad on the MLS.

 Next, let’s consider some tactics to marketing…